taenaive/multi-lang-translate/docs/KokoroObjective.md

 # using Kokoro  for speech

-- for speeach we will use Kokoro private server(source URL: https://github.com/remsky/Kokoro-FastAPI) already running on http://kokoro.tabom.org
+- for speeach we will use Kokoro private server(source URL: https://github.com/remsky/Kokoro-FastAPI) already running on http://kokoro.private.server
-- server is running on http://kokoro.tabom.org
 - for POST call we will use this Kokoro's end point: /v1/audio/speech
 - paylaod will look like this